pujaltedavid/lucky-cat/README.md

 > Source code, tools and small documentation created for luckycat translator. (this readme is incomplete).

 Welcome to **LuckyCat**, the first Human to Cat and viceversa unique online translator.

+Cats are above humans, don't deny it.

 Sometimes you want to be a cat but you don't know how to express yourself.

 The current web app can be visited at https://luckycat.tk/